espocrm/documentation/administration/import.md

 Administrator can access import at Administration > Import.
 By default regular users don't have an access.
 It can be granted with ACL roles.
 Administrator also can add the Import tab at Administration > User Interface > Tab List.

 ## Step 1

 Select what type of records you need to import (Entity Type field).
 Select a CSV file.
 A file should be formated with `UTF-8`.
 Select `What to do?`.
 Available options: 'Create Only', 'Create & Update', 'Update Only'.

-* `Create Only` - select it if you want record be only created.
+* *Create Only* − import will only create records;
-* `Create & Update` - records will be created, but if records with matching field values will be found it will be updated.
-You will be able to check what fields to match by on the _Step 2_.
+* *Create & Update* − records will be created, if records with matching field values will be found, they will be updated; you will be able to check what fields to match by on the _Step 2_.
-* `Update only` - only records with matching field values will be found, it will be updated.
+* *Update only* − only records with matching field values will be found, it will be updated.

 Once you select a csv file, you will be able to see how it should be parsed in Preview panel.
 When you change properties, the preview will be updated.

-* `Header Row` - whether CSV file has the first row with field names.
+* *Header Row* - whether CSV file has the first row with field names.
-* `Execute in idle` - is recommended if you have a big bunch of records to be imported.
-Import will be processed via cron.
-Status will be set to 'Complete' when import process is finished.
+* *Execute in idle* − is recommended if you have a big bunch of records to be imported; import will be processed via cro; status will be set to 'Complete' when import process is finished.
-* `Skip searching for duplicates` - it will decrease import runtime.
+* *Skip searching for duplicates* − will make import faster.
+* *Silent mode* − majority of after-save scripts will be skipped; stream records won't be created, workflows will be skipped; checking will make import faster.

 Click _Next_ button to preceed to the _Step 2_.